BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 * Data is all backed up to iCloud, unless turned off by the user, and thus can be recovered by all devices logged into that account.
 * Users are given the capability to back up data in a variety of other ways, including printing SSKR shares, but they must decide to do so.
 * Data can all be exported as URs, which are self-describing and self-verifying, and thus unlikely to succumb to Bitrot in the future.
+Again, users must choose to do this export.

 **Neutral:**

 * Users can use seeds (and their keys) in any way that they want.
-If they use them to form multisigs, they will have additional protection from SPOF, but this is ultimately a decision up to the user.
+If they use them to form multisigs, they will have additional protection from SPOF, but this is ultimately a decision that is up to the user.

 **Cons:**

-* iClouds backups can be lost if all physical devices are lost and Apple account information is lost or if Apple deletes or locks down your account.
+* iCloud backups can be lost if all physical devices (and/or logins to those devices) are lost and Apple account information is lost or if Apple deletes or locks down your account.

 ### Openness